How genetic mutations in ABCA4 cause sight loss

-The ABCA4 gene is involved in a number of macular dystrophies, particularly Stargardt disease.
-Changes in the gene can lead to developing a macular dystrophy; however a lot of these changes are also seen in those without any sight loss.
-This work aims to understand why some people experience sight loss and others don’t, even with the same gene changes.
+One example is the ABCA4 gene, which is involved in a number of macular dystrophies, particularly Stargardt disease.
+Changes or ‘mutations’ to this ABCA4 gene can lead to developing a macular dystrophy.
+However, a lot of these changes are also seen in people without any sight loss.
+Professor Andrew Webster’s team at Moorfields Eye Hospital set out to understand why some people experience sight loss and others don’t, even with the same gene changes.

-ABCA4 is a large gene and mutations in it can lead to a number of macular dystrophies including Stargardt disease, Bulls eye maculopathy and cone-rod dystrophy.
-However, because the gene is so large and there are so many different variants (small changes in the gene) in the population, it is often difficult to understand which changes in the gene, or combination of changes, lead to macular disease.
-Many variants that are seen in people with vision loss are also found in people without vision loss, including siblings with the same variants but only one has a macular dystrophy.
+Many variants that are seen in people with vision loss are also found in people without vision loss, including siblings with the same variants but where only one has a macular dystrophy.
 Therefore, it can be difficult to provide an accurate and correct genetic diagnosis.

 See our other projects